 - Videos.
 Creating educational video content can be a great way to expose your company to new audiences and improve your perceived industry authority.
 By publishing your videos on platforms like YouTube, you gain access to the giant audiences that use those platforms.

 - Infographics.
 Infographics visualize data and complicated subjects that could be difficult to understand through text.
 Creating infographics is a useful form of off-site content because they are easily shared and can quickly gain momentum on a variety of different platforms.

 Off-site and on-site content are both parts of a well-balanced content strategy.
-They work together to establish your company as a reliable source for high-value information that attracts new patients to your practice.
+They work together to establish your company as a reliable source of high-value information that attracts new patients to your practice.

 Social Media Marketing

 Did you know that 95% of adults between the ages of 18-35 follow at least one brand on a social media platform?

 For dentists, social media can be a great way to stay in touch with current clients, increase brand awareness in your community, and distribute the content that you produce.